Weirder & Weirder

 Weirder & Weirder is the seventh studio album by Australian indie rock band Ball Park Music, released on 27 May 2022 through Prawn Records.
-It peaked at number 2 on the ARIA Albums Chart and was nominated for Best Independent Album and Best Rock Album at the 2022 ARIA Awards.
-Lead single "Sunscreen" polled at number 21 in the Triple J Hottest 100 of 2021 and "Stars in My Eyes" polled at number eight in the 2022 countdown.
+It was preceded by three singles, including "Sunscreen" and "Stars in My Eyes" – the latter polled at number eight in the Triple J Hottest 100 of 2022.
+The band also embarked on a headline Australian tour in support of the album from June 2022, their first in three years.
+Weirder & Weirder peaked at number two on the ARIA Albums Chart and was nominated for several awards, including Best Independent Album and Best Rock Album at the 2022 ARIA Awards, winning Album of the Year at the 2023 Queensland Music Awards.

 Background

-In October 2020, the band released their sixth studio album Ball Park Music, which peaked at number 2 on the ARIA Albums Chart.
+In October 2020, Ball Park Music released their self-titled sixth studio album, which peaked at number two on the ARIA Albums Chart.
 At the 2021 ARIA Awards, it was nominated for Best Independent Release and Best Rock Album.
 The same month as the album's release, the band was featured on Triple J's Like a Version segment, covering Radiohead's "Paranoid Android".

 Release

-The band's first new track since 2020, "Sunscreen", was released as the lead single for a then-untitled seventh album, alongside a music video on 28 October 2021.
-In Triple J's Hottest 100 of 2021, the track polled at number 21.
+The lead single "Sunscreen" was released alongside a music video on 28 October 2021.
+In the Triple J Hottest 100 of 2021, the track polled at number 21.

 In February 2022, Ball Park Music announced their seventh album would be titled Weirder & Weirder and that it would release on 3 June.
-However, this release date was later pushed forward to 27 May.
+However, this release date was later rescheduled to 27 May.
 Upon the announcement of the album and its artwork, which was designed by artist Polly Bass Boost, frontman Samuel Cromack wrote via social media:For more than a year we danced and dodged, fought and flirted with this music.
 Sometimes we had focused, frenzied periods of intense work; recordings popped up like daisies every which way you looked.
 Other times we thawed; the soft, slow heartbeat of the process swinging us far and wide with self-doubt.
-"Stars in My Eyes" followed as the album's second single in February, described by Ellie Robinson of NME as bearing "retro pop influences" with a "lowkey slate of jangly, slightly fuzzy strums and frontman Sam Cromack’s wistful tenor".
-"Manny", the third and final single, was released in May.
+The album's second single "Stars in My Eyes" followed on 23 February, described by Ellie Robinson of NME as bearing "retro pop influences" with a "lowkey slate of jangly, slightly fuzzy strums and frontman Sam Cromack’s wistful tenor".
+"Manny", the third and final single, was released on 5 May.

-Upon the album's release, it was made Triple J's Feature Album.
-The band embarked on the nationwide Weirder & Weirder Tour on 3 June 2022, their first headlining show in three years, supported by King Stingray, Teenage Joans and Rat!Hammock.
+Upon the album's release, it was made Triple J's weekly feature album.
+Ball Park Music embarked on the nationwide Weirder & Weirder Tour on 3 June 2022, their first headlining show in three years, supported by King Stingray, Teenage Joans and Rat!Hammock.